log-oscon/Standards/WordPress/Image Sizes.md

 ### One fixed dimension

 Sometimes images have a dimension that is set to an "absurd" value ir order to force a resize based on one dimension only.
-For these images the naming should be done using the information of that size and its orientation (`w` - for with, `h` - for height).
+For these images the naming should be done using the information of that size and its orientation (`w` - for width, `h` - for height).

 ```
 [qualitative-size]_[reference-dimension][orientation]